michaelebrooker/community-garden/content/wildlife/index.md

 draft:
 type: gallery
 weight: 400
-description: An orange-tipped butterlfy - Anthocharis cardamines - spotted in April and possibly a Ringlet butterfly seen in July.
+description: An orange-tipped butterfly - Anthocharis cardamines - spotted in April and a Ringlet butterfly seen in July.
 menu:
 slug:
 keywords: